when direk jilmer texted me that ricky lee was inviting me for lunch, i wondered what we would talk about.

 .

-.ricky lee, the literary giant who authored masterpieces such as brutal, salome, moral, and rizal: the screenplay, explained to me that he was writing a book and wanted a psychological perspective on aswangs. in brief, this was what i had to share:
+little did i know that the topic for our discussion was going to be a blood-curdling one: the mythological 'aswang." .ricky lee, the literary giant who authored masterpieces such as brutal, salome, moral, and rizal: the screenplay, explained to me that he was writing a book and wanted a psychological perspective on aswangs. in brief, this was what i had to share:

 .